Sataya Dolphin House — Complete Diving and Snorkeling Guide

 Can non-certified guests snorkel at Sataya?

 Yes.
 Snorkelling at Sataya requires no dive certification.
 The lagoon is shallow (5–18 m), sandy-bottomed, and sheltered from swell.
 Confident swimmers with basic snorkel equipment can enter with the group.
-The guide will brief all guests — divers and snorkellers — before entry.
+The guide will brief all participants before entry.

 What time does the entry at Sataya happen?